History of videotelephony: Japanese videophones

-Videophone improvements: post-2000
+Videoconferencing and Videophone improvements: post-2000

 Significant improvements in video call quality of service for the deaf occurred in the United States in 2003 when Sorenson Media Inc. (formerly Sorenson Vision), a video compression software coding company, developed its VP-100 model stand-alone videophone specifically for the deaf community.
 It was designed to output its video to the user's television in order to lower the cost of acquisition, and to offer remote control and a powerful video compression codec for unequaled video quality and ease of use with a video relay service (VRS).
 Favourable reviews quickly led to its popular usage at educational facilities for the deaf, and from there to the greater deaf community.

 Coupled with similar high-quality videophones introduced by other electronics manufacturers, the availability of high speed Internet, and sponsored video relay services authorized by the U.S. Federal Communications Commission in 2002, VRS services for the deaf underwent rapid growth in that country.

+In May of 2002, Boeing announced the first public demonstration of “true broadband” videoconferencing between an airplane and the ground.
+The videoconference linked Boeing 737 business jet passengers flying 37,000 feet above Arizona with participants at Boeing’s annual investors’ conference in St. Louis.
+The demonstration via satellite ran at a speed of 256 kilobits per second.